How does training shape the Riemannian geometry of neural network representations?: Numerical methods and supplemental figures

 We give two styles of visualization: linear interpolation and plane spanning.
 For linear interpolation, the images we consider are images $\mathbf{y}_i$ interpolated between two test images $\mathbf{x}_1, \mathbf{x}_2$ as follows: $\mathbf{y}(t) = (1-t) \mathbf{x}_1 + t \mathbf{x}_2$ for $t \in [0,1]$; for plane spanning, the images are all in the plane spanned by three random test samples assigned at the edge of a unit equilateral triangle, so that each edge of the triangle correspond to the linear interpolation as previously noted.
 Concretely, we consider $\mathbf{y}(t_1,t_2,t_3) = t_1 \mathbf{x}_{1} + t_{2} \mathbf{x}_{2} + t_{3} \mathbf{x}_{3}$ for $\{t_1,t_2,t_3 \in [0,1]: t_{1} + t_{2} + t_{3} = 1\}$.
 Eigenvalues of the metric matrix $g_{\mu\nu}$ tend to become small as training progresses, and so, due to the high dimensionality of the input space, the metric $\sqrt{\det g_{\mu\nu}}$ becomes minuscule and difficult to compute within machine precision.
 Therefore, instead of $\sqrt{\det g_{\mu\nu}}$, we compute its logarithm (for efficiency, in production, we compute the log of the singular values of the Jacobians $\partial_\mu \Phi_i$ so as to avoid the complexity of large matrix multiplication in figuring out the metric).
 We find that this log volume element consistently grows (relatively) large at input images near the decision boundary, as shown in Figure \ref{fig:mnist} for the linear interpolation and the plane spanning.

 As a preliminary investigation of geometry beyond interpolated low-dimensional slices in pixel space, we consider the Dirty-MNIST dataset \citep{mukhoti2021deep}, which consists of VAE-generated ambiguous digit images.
 We also report the distribution of volume element at train and test samples in Figure \ref{fig:dirty_mnist_digits} for MNIST and Dirty MNIST digits 0, 7, and 9.
-In the large, the volume element evaluated at the ambiguous images is larger than at the clean images, which is consistent with Hypothesis \ref{hyp:area_expansion}.
+In the large, the volume element evaluated at the ambiguous images is larger than at the clean images, which is consistent with the local magnification of areas near decision boundaries.
 A more rigorous investigation, however, is required to support such a claim.